- Introduction

 If you want to watch a 5-Minute video introduction click here.

 Nix includes nearly all CRAN and Bioconductor packages, with the ability to install specific package versions or GitHub snapshots.
-Nix also includes Python, Julia (and many of their respective packages) as well as many, many other tools (up to 100’000 pieces of software as of writing).
+Nix also includes Python, Julia (and many of their respective packages) as well as many, many other tools (up to 120’000 pieces of software as of writing).
+Expressions generated by rix point to our fork of Nixpkgs which provides improved compatibility for older versions of R and R packages, especially for Apple Silicon computers.

 If you have R installed, you can start straight away from your R session by first installing rix: